Bagmara Upazila

 Bagmara Upazila (বাগমারা উপজেলা) is an upazila of Rajshahi District in the Division of Rajshahi, Bangladesh.

 Geography

-Bagmara is located to the north of Rajshahi city, about 42km distant from the city.
+Bagmara is located to the north of Rajshahi city, about 42 km distant from the city.
 It is located within 24°30' and 24°41' north latitudes and 88°41' and 88°58' east longitudes.
 To the north of Bagmara are Atrai and Manda upazilas of Naogaon district; to the south are Durgapur and Puthia upazilas of Rajshahi; to the east are Sadar upazila of Natore and Atrai upazila; to the west are Mohanpur upazila of Rajshahi and Manda upazila.
-Total area of upazila is 366.26km^{2}.
+Total area of upazila is 366.26 km^{2}.

 According to NRCC catologue of rivers, Fakirni and Barnoi rivers flow through Bagmara.

 History

 Bagmara Thana was created in 1869 and was elevated to upazila in 1984.

 During the 1971 War of Liberation, Pakistan Army engaged in surreptitious attack on Taherpur hat, causing death to 25 persons.
 The freedom fighters, led by Havilder Shafiq, mounted an attack on a Pakistani Army patrol boat, killing 18 Pakistani soldiers.